Acoustic Kids must be 16 or younger on the first day of the festival.

 How do we submit our group’s demos?

-The person registering the group will submit the demos for the group: The Group Registration form provides you with a place to do that.
+Only one set of demos is needed for the group, and the person registering the group will submit them.
+The Group Registration form provides you with a place to do that.
 Be sure to refer to the Demo Nitty-Gritty section of the FAQs, above, for details on submitting demos – they apply to both group and individual submissions.